-Spain vs Germany Euro 2024 free bet: get 50-1 boosted odds for Andrich to commit one or more fouls
+Spain vs Germany Euro 2024 free bet: Get 50-1 boosted odds for Andrich to commit one or more fouls

 - More

-Grab 50-1 boosted odds for Andrich to commit 1 or more fouls in Spain vs Germany
+Grab 50-1 boosted odds for Andrich to commit one or more fouls in Spain vs Germany

 Spain face Germany in the biggest and most exciting game of Euro 2024 so far as the competition’s two most successful teams go head-to-head in Stuttgart at 5pm on Friday.
 But which nation will progress to the semi-finals?